Commander-in-Chief of Defence Services

+The commander-in-chief of defence services (တပ်မတော်ကာကွယ်ရေးဦးစီးချုပ်) is the supreme commander of the Tatmadaw, the armed forces of Myanmar.
+The Tatmadaw is an independent branch of government under control of the commander-in-chief, though certain actions of the commander-in-chief require the approval of the National Defence and Security Council (NDSC).

-According to the 2008 Constitution of Myanmar, the commander-in-chief is appointed by the president upon nomination by the NDSC, chaired by the president; the commander-in-chief is also a member of the NDSC.
-Article 418 of the 2008 Constitution allows the commander-in-chief broad authority over the government if the president declares a state of emergency in coordination with the NDSC.
-This happened after the 2021 military coup d'état: military-installed Acting President Myint Swe declared a state of emergency and transferred power to Commander-in-Chief Min Aung Hlaing, who then formed a military junta, the State Administration Council.
+According to the 2008 Constitution of Myanmar, the commander-in-chief is appointed by the president upon nomination by the NDSC, chaired by the President; the Commander-in-Chief is also a member of the NDSC.
+Article 418 of the 2008 Constitution allows the Commander-in-Chief broad authority over the government if the president declares a state of emergency in coordination with the NDSC.
+This happened after the 2021 coup d'état: military-installed acting president Myint Swe declared a state of emergency and transferred power to Commander-in-Chief, Senior General Min Aung Hlaing, who then formed a military junta—the State Administration Council.

-The current commander-in-chief is Senior General Min Aung Hlaing, since 30 March 2011.
+The current Commander-in-Chief is Min Aung Hlaing, since 30 March 2011.
+By law, the Commander-in-Chief must be under the age of 65.
+However, Min Aung Hlaing, who turned 65 on 3 July 2021, has remained in office.